An education in the social sciences will impart a broad range of skills that easily translate into a multitude of careers.

 Twice a year the GSSS hosts a Career Event, where you can meet organisation representatives and alumni, and receive helpful tips and feedback about searching for a job as a graduate.

 The career advisers at the UvA Student Careers Centre can help students with information, workshops and individual vocational counselling to find out what you want, get insight into your capabilities and competencies, make choices and improve your application skills in order to achieve your goals.

 With an increasing number of international students each year, the UvA is truly an international university.
 UvA graduates from all over the world find their way to interesting careers, whether in the Netherlands or abroad.
 The Student Careers Centre is specialised in advising international (non-Dutch) UvA graduates about job seeking in the international labour market.

 An education in the social sciences will impart a broad range of skills that easily translate into a multitude of careers.
-Below you can read about the career paths of a number of alumni in the MSc Conflict Resolution and Governance.
+Below you can read about the career path of an alumna in the Research Master International Development Studies.

 When looking for MA programmes to apply for, I was interested in applying to a school of Social Sciences despite holding a Bachelor of Arts.
 I was particularly drawn to the International Development Studies MA at the UvA, because it offered a pre-Master’s programme of extra classes and research methodology training which allowed me to transition into the Social Sciences.
 I also jumped at the opportunity of being able to study in Amsterdam in English and in a highly-ranked department.
 The Research Master programme in particular caught my attention, for the extensive period of field research that it offers.